rabbithat/nRF52840-DK_easy/README.md

 ultra.hex is the same as complete.hex plus the radio REPL.

 supreme.hex is ultra.hex plus code for setting the reset pin.

+excellent.hex is supreme.hex plus code for changing the UART Rx and Tx pins.